KaiesoKB/KaiesoKB/README.md

 # Hi, I'm Kylan Baksh 👋
+I am a Data Analyst with a background in Computer Science, using Python, SQL, and statistical modeling to extract insights and support decision-making.
+I focus on practical, well-structured analysis and clear data storytelling through dashboards and reports.
+I am currently developing machine learning skills through hands-on projects in risk analytics and predictive modeling.

 <!--
 **KaiesoKB/KaiesoKB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.